flyaway999/flyaway999/README.md

 ## <code>About Me 🍩</code>

-Hi, I'm Thiago!
-I'm a 3D editor and VFX ® artist with a passion for creating stunning visuals.
-I love gaming and programming 💻 as a hobby, always exploring new technologies and learning something new every day.

----

-こんにちは、私はティアゴです！
-私は3DエディターおよびVFXアーティストで、美しいビジュアルを作成することに情熱を注いでいます。
-ゲームが大好きで、趣味としてプログラミングもしています。新しい技術を探求し、毎日何か新しいことを学んでいます。
+My name doesn't interest you, but what you need to know is that I program as a hobby, I'm a 3D visual effects editor, I play games as a hobby, and I'm just here to have fun.
 ---

 ## <code>View all 📷</code>